Last week, we had the pleasure of joining our new sponsor, TIAA Bank in Vail Colorado for the GoPro Mountain Games.

 Playing for Change is an incredible organization that aims to bring people together through music.

 They produce truly incredible videos, weaving together people, all over the world, performing some of our favorite songs.
-Below are videos from some of my favorite.
+Below are videos from some of my favorites.

 I first found Playing for Change about five years ago when I stumbled upon their performance of Gimme Shelter on YouTube.
 From there, I was quickly down the rabbit hole into all their other videos as well.